 On the air freight front, India's performance has been disappointing.
 Moves over the past decade to reduce a hobbling bureaucracy and upgrade infrastructure have failed, with cargo airport plans not materializing and freighter operators going out of business.
 DHL-owned Blue Dart Aviation remains the only success story in India's cargo scene and its brand has become the market leader for value, speed, customer service and operational reliability.
-However, its profit margins have shown signs of weakness in the last two years, recording a profit decline of 15% last year and only a gain of 4% in the latest fiscal year

-(ended March 2021).
-Blue Dart is India's largest and only express delivery company with a supporting air network (See chapter 4.4, Page 41).
-At an estimated 34 million air shipments per year, the Indian domestic Air Express Market is only 1.8% the size of the Chinese domestic and 15% the size of the intra-European express market.
+Despite its lower profit margins between 2018 and 2020, the pandemic brought some opportunities to this company and the latest fiscal year resulted in positive profit margins of 15%.
+Blue Dart is India's largest and only express delivery company with a supporting air network (See chapter 4.4, Page 43).
+At an estimated 36 million air shipments per year, the Indian domestic Air Express Market is only 2% the size of the Chinese domestic and 14% the size of the intra-European express market.